fastpluscurious/fastpluscurious/README.md

 - 👋 Hi, I’m @fastpluscurious
-- 👀 I’m interested in ...Math and scinece and coding plus Raspberry Pi
+- 👀 I’m intrested in coding math science rockets robotics.
-- 😄 Pronouns: He, him
+- 😄 Pronouns: He, him, his
-- ⚡ Fun fact: I made it to a state science fair
+- ⚡ Fun fact: I am working on a simple rocket with has proven to be hard to do but i will push through.

 <!---
 fastpluscurious/fastpluscurious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You click the Preview link to take a look at your changes.
 --->